mainlp/JointDeBERTa/README.md

 # JointBERT
+Fork of <br>

-(Unofficial) Pytorch implementation of `JointBERT`: [BERT for Joint Intent Classification and Slot Filling](https://arxiv.org/abs/1902.10909)
+(Unofficial) Pytorch implementation of `JointBERT`: [BERT for Joint Intent Classification and Slot Filling](https://arxiv.org/abs/1902.10909)<br> adapted for mDeBERTa and updated to Pytorch 2.

 ## Model Architecture